digitaledgeit/sass-spacing/README.md

 ## Breakpoints

-See the [sass-breakpoints](https://www.npmjs.com/package/sass-breakpoints) package for a list of available breakpoints.
+See the [@jameslnewell/breakpoints](https://www.npmjs.com/package/@jameslnewell/breakpoints) package for a list of available breakpoints.

 ## Customisation

-You can customise a number of features by defining the following variables before importing `sass-spacing` in your SASS file.
+You can customise a number of features by defining the following variables before importing `@jameslnewell/spacing` in your SASS file.

 ```scss
 //specify some alternate sizes